Cardiopulmonary Rehabilitation Program

 - Preparing the individual, family and/or caregiver to make the transition to the next stage of the rehabilitation process

-The diagnoses commonly served include but are not limited to:
+The diagnoses commonly served in the Cardiopulmonary Program include but are not limited to:

 - COPD: emphysema, bronchitis, asthma, bronchiectasis